Emergency Dentistry | Valparaiso, Indiana

 If a tooth has been dislodged or loosened from its socket by trauma or decay, it may be possible to save it.
 If the tooth remains attached to the blood vessels and nerves, there is a good chance root canal therapy will not be necessary.

-It is important to call our office immediately to make an appointment for us to reposition and stabilize the tooth.
+It is important to call our office immediately to make an appointment for our emergency dentist to reposition and stabilize the tooth.
 In the meantime, use a cold compress and over-the-counter medications to relieve pain.
 If the tooth fails to heal, root canal therapy may be required.